25th ANNUAL DIRECTORY OF MUSIC MAKERS

 Read Profile

-Etobicoke Centennial ChoirEtobicoke Centennial Choir is an auditioned SATB community choir that enriches its choristers and audiences through inspired performances of diverse choral repertoire, ranging from classical masterpieces to contemporary compositions and popular music.
+Etobicoke Centennial ChoirEtobicoke Centennial Choir (ECC) is an inclusive, SATB, auditioned community choir dedicated to celebrating the art and joy of choral singing.
+We offer performances of diverse repertoire, ranging from classical masterpieces to contemporary compositions and music from around the world.

-Rehearsals are Tuesday evenings from 7:30pm to 9:45pm at Humber Valley United Church in Etobicoke.
-Some prior choral experience and the ability to read music is recommended.
+ECC offers a challenging and supportive choral experience guided by professional artists.
+Rehearsals are held every Tuesday, September to June, from 7:30pm to 9:45pm at Humber Valley United Church in Etobicoke.
+Some choral experience and the ability to read music are required.

 416-239-5665